Omalizumab for angioedema

 Some clinical trials and case reports have described the use of omalizumab in patients with angioedema.

-The University of Wisconsin at Madison sponsored a small randomized, double-blind, and placebo-controlled Phase 4 trial clinical (NCT02966314) to evaluate omalizumab in people with idiopathic angioedema.
-The study enrolled 10 adults who had experienced at least two attacks of idiopathic angioedema in the past six months.
+The University of Wisconsin at Madison sponsored a small, randomized, double-blind, and placebo-controlled Phase 4 trial clinical (NCT02966314) to evaluate omalizumab in people with idiopathic angioedema.
+The study enrolled 10 adults who had experienced at least two attacks of idiopathic angioedema in the prior six months.
 Five were given monthly subcutaneous injections of omalizumab (300 mg), while the other five received placebo injections, all given on top of standard therapy, for about six months.

 The therapy’s safety profile in the Phase 4 trial was identical to that observed in previous studies involving patients with asthma and CSU.
 No serious side effects or deaths were reported.